DeepLearningClub/pasteur-gpu-cluster/README.md

 Slurm is used as the schedule system, you can find the detailed usage [here](http://slurm.schedmd.com/).

 For using GPU nodes, you need specify these two options:
-* the QoS named gpu (time limit of 7 days for a job)
+* the qos option named gpu (time limit of 7 days for a job)
 * the gres option to indicate what you want.

 For example: